Wrocław, Poland: The Ultimate Travel Guide 2026

 CC BY-SA 3.0 / Wrocław

-Location: National Museum in Wrocław, plac Powstańców Warszawy, Wrocław, Poland | Hours: Winter Season (October 1 – March 31):** - Monday: Closed - Tuesday–Friday: 10:00 AM – 4:00 PM - Saturday–Sunday: 10:00 AM – 5:00 PMSummer Season (April 1 – September 30): - Monday: Closed - Tuesday–Friday: 10:00 AM – 5:00 PM - Saturday–Sunday: 10:30 AM – 6:00 PM | Price: PLN 20 | Website | Distance: 0.7km
+Location: National Museum in Wrocław, plac Powstańców Warszawy, Wrocław, Poland | Hours: Winter Season (October 1 – March 31):** - Monday: Closed - Tuesday–Friday: 10:00 AM – 4:00 PM - Saturday–Sunday: 10:00 AM – 5:00 PMSummer Season (April 1 – September 30): - Monday: Closed - Tuesday–Friday: 10:00 AM – 5:00 PM - Saturday–Sunday: 10:30 AM – 6:00 PM | Price: 20 PLN (adult), 15 PLN (concession) for permanent exhibitions; permanent exhibitions are free on Saturdays (special exhibitions may be ticketed separately). | Website | Distance: 192.2km

-Visiting National Museum of Wroclaw
+Visiting National Museum of Wrocław

 Wroclaw Opera House

-Opera House, Wrocław
+Opera house, Wrocław

 CC BY-SA 3.0 / Jaroslaw Komar